-The currently murky legal status of medical and recreational marijuana dispensaries has led Visa, MasterCard, Discover, and American Express to classify dispensaries as illegal businesses, leaving merchants without access to credit card processing for medical marijuana.
-Until this matter is resolved at the federal level, it appears that the major credit card processors will not provide merchant services for marijuana dispensaries.
+The currently murky legal status of medical and recreational marijuana dispensaries has led Visa, MasterCard, Discover, and American Express to forbid marijuana payment processing on their networks, leaving merchants without access to credit card processing for medical marijuana.
+Until this matter is resolved at the federal level, it appears that the major credit card processors will not openly provide merchant services for marijuana dispensaries.
 This policy has forced most marijuana vendors to exclusively accept cash transactions, limiting payment options for dispensaries and turning their customers and their cash-only locations into targets for robbery.

 Some marijuana merchant account providers have found workarounds that do not rely on major credit card processors.
 Marijuana credit card processing is typically made possible by a service called a point of banking system.
 This system, also known as a “cashless ATM,” functions in the store as a PIN-based swiped transaction, but the actual processing of the payment is completely different from traditional credit card processing.